 Definition

 Client Satisfaction

-A measure of how well an agency's services meet or exceed client expectations.
+A measure of how well a firm's services meet or exceed client expectations.

-A measure of how well an agency's services meet or exceed client expectations.
+A measure of how well a firm's services meet or exceed client expectations.

+Definition